 Here’s an example of *italicized text*

-How to Create Bold Italicized Text in Discord (Bold + Italics)
+How to Create Bold Italic Text in Discord (Bold + Italics)

 You might’ve been able to guess the markdown for Bold + Italics by now…